 Assessment for exam access arrangements in secondary schools needs to be carried out by a suitably qualified person.
 Details regarding this can be found in the regulations below.
 If you do not have a suitably qualified person in your school, members of

-the Cognition and Learning Team can provide this service.
-Please contact your link teacher for details.
+Cognition and Learning Team can provide this service.

 Schools need to have an effective screening process in place from Year 7.
 This will enable schools to identify pupils’ needs early and ensure that any additional support is part of their normal way of working.
-Assessment for exam access arrangements should
+Formal assessment for exam access arrangements

 Primary Schools (Access Arrangements for Key Stage 2 SATS)